 As Moratin says, “You can’t simply address one problem such as housing or education.
 You have to do it all, and Purpose Built has accelerated our efforts.
 Their staff held our hand as we began to work to overcome economic disadvantage in the west side of Orlando and equipped residents to work together and help their neighbors find a pathway out of poverty.”

-Right from the start, Moratin and the LIFT staff knew that before they could engage the residents, they had to secure their buy-in, building trust in the process.
-They hired the Polis Institute of Orlando to direct the community engagement process.
+Right from the start, Moratin and the LIFT staff knew that it was essential to engage residents, hear their ideas, and in the process build real relationships and trust before any work began.
+They hired the Polis Institute of Orlando to direct this process.
 Polis decided to throw out its customary playbook and hire people from the neighborhood to do all the groundwork.
 Rather than strangers with clipboards going door to door, friends and neighbors conducted the survey.
 This important effort took a year and more than 30,000 hours, all before the first official community meetings were held.

 The survey sought answers to three simple questions: